smafira-bf3r/smafira-st/index.md

-# SMAFIRA Shared Task: <br> Assessing the similarity of the research goal

 Some countries have strict legislation regarding the authorization of animal testing.
 For instance,   some require that researchers should comply with the so-called [3R principles](https://caat.jhsph.edu/the-principles-of-humane-experimental-technique/), i.e., strategies for the replacement to non-animal approaches, reduction of the number of animals, and refinement of the methods to reduce animal suffering.